|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 One negative aspect about the Frenzy Sit-On-Top is that there is no dry storage available.
 There are straps at the front and the rear of the kayak for your cargo and dry bags, though.

 If you are new to kayaking and looking for a compact kayak with great stability, the Ocean Kayak Frenzy might be just the right choice for you.
-You can use it to go fishing on rivers, lakes and the ocean when it's calm.
+You can use it to go fishing on rivers, lakes and the ocean when it's calm, making it the best sit-on-top kayak for beginners.

 This kayak is clearly suited for beginners.
 It weighs about 40 lbs only and is therefore easy to carry to and from the water.
 Maneuverability on the water is great, when used on calm lakes or rivers.
 Due to the slim shape, you can move between different fishing spots quickly.